Medical Office Pharmacology: Review For Medical Assistant Students and Professionals

-Roman Numerals On A Prescription
+Roman Numerals on a Prescription

+The main differences between Roman and Arabic numerals are that Roman numerals lack a symbol for zero, and that numeral placement within a number can sometimes indicate subtraction rather than addition.
 In order to write, read, and fill out prescriptions the healthcare professional must understand Roman numerals.
 Roman numerals are commonly used in pharmacology, especially when it comes to the Sig on prescriptions.

-For example:
+attention For example:

 Take three tablets three times a day is often written as III tabs t.i.d.